 Lake Access: Locations around Lake Jackson including: Highway 27 Landing – Located off Hwy.
 27

 Sunset Landing – I-10 to Old Bainbridge Road go east on Old Bainbridge right on Lake Drive

 Miller’s Landing – Meridian Road about 2 miles north of Timberlane intersection, turn west on Millers Landing Road

 Faulk Landing – Highway 27 north to east on Faulk Drive

 Crowder Landing – Highway 27 north of I-10 to east on Crowder Road

-Rhoden Cove Landing – Meridian Road approximately 3/4 mile north of Timberlane intersection to west on Rhoden Cove Road.
+Rhoden Cove Landing – Meridian Road about 3/4 mile north of Timberlane intersection to west on Rhoden Cove Road.